Best Affordable Places to Live in Mississippi in 2025

 Best Places to Live in Mississippi for Retirees

 When you’re retired, every bit of savings counts.
 And from a financial perspective, Mississippi is a budget-friendly place to spend your golden years.
 In fact, it tops the list of best states to retire for taxes.
-The Magnolia State does not tax income from pensions and 401(k) plans, and it has one of the lowest costs of living in the country.
+The Magnolia State doesn’t tax retirement income from Social Security, pensions, IRAs, and 401(k) plans, and it has one of the lowest costs of living in the country.
 Even the weather seems designed for the 65-and-up set, with hot summers, mild winters, and year-round sunshine.
 When you’re ready to retire in Mississippi, here are five spots to explore.

 1. Diamondhead